Deadline looms for expats in Spain to return to UK under new Brexit rules | ITV News

 People who have lived in Spain or other Schengen states before January 1 are entitled to apply for residency under the Withdrawal Agreement.
 This does not retain full EU citizen rights but provides extra security and access to healthcare.

-British nationals will have to prove they have lived in the country for a period of time and may have to provide evidence of an income or pension.
+British nationals will have to prove that they lived in the country before the 31st of December 2020 and may have to provide evidence of an income or pension.

 However, due to a surge in applications, compounded by the coronavirus pandemic, there have been delays causing many people to miss the December 31 deadline.